Cobden, Illinois: Mascot

+Cobden's mascot is the "Appleknocker," a man with freckles wearing a straw hat and chewing on a piece of straw.
+This nickname originated when the high school first began to compete in athletics.
+It did not yet have a mascot, so other schools made up this derogatory term to insult the new school because of its large industry in peach and apple orchards.
+However, when Cobden High School played for the Illinois High School Boys Basketball Championship in 1964, this name was cemented in the town's history and became part of its cultural identity, even though it lost to Pekin High School 50–45.

 Geography

 Cobden is located at 37°32′2″N 89°15′19″W (37.533949, -89.255409).

-Cobden lies 13.7 miles south of Carbondale, Illinois and just north of the towns of Anna, Illinois and Jonesboro, Illinois, along Old U.S Highway 51, which runs straight through town.
+Cobden lies 13.7 miles south of Carbondale, Illinois and just north of the towns of Anna, Illinois and Jonesboro, Illinois, along Old U.S. Highway 51, which runs straight through town.
 Nearby Alto Pass, Illinois lies 5.1 miles to the northwest.

 According to the 2010 census, Cobden has a total area of 1.229 sqmi, of which 1.22 sqmi (or 99.27%) is land and 0.009 sqmi (or 0.73%) is water.

 Cobden is located near the crest of the Shawnee Hills.
 It is in "Cobden Col", a valley cut into rock by water near the summit of this ancient mountain range.
 Approximately 100,000 years ago, the Illinoian ice sheet covered almost all of Illinois.
 As it pushed south, the ice sheet climbed the Shawnee Mountains.
 The height of the ice sheet was much greater than that of the mountains.
 It stopped before it reached their summits.
 As it melted, a lake formed between the mountains and the glacier.
 Cobden Col was the outlet of this lake.